Nexytpowa/gmod_e2_mecha/README.md

 if you find the loading too slow, you can delete all the dances as they take the most space

 To feed acf entities to the e2 for mecha duplication, you need to link "WeaponStockMarker" to a prop, the e2 will then search for any acf entity around that prop.
+Feel free to use the mecha template i've included for advanced uplicator 2

 Credits:
 - King David from wiltOS Technologies for porting animations to gmod